The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - ½ teaspoon vanilla bean paste or vanilla extract

 - ½ cup broken cannoli shell pieces

 - ½ cup mini chocolate chips

-- In the bowl of a stand mixer, add the ricotta, mascarpone, and sugar and mix on medium speed until just combined, about 1 minute.
+- In the bowl of a stand mixer (or in a large bowl using a handheld mixer), add the ricotta, mascarpone, and sugar and mix on medium speed until just combined about 1 minute.

 - Add the heavy cream, milk, vanilla bean paste, and cinnamon.
 Mix on low speed until combined, 1-2 minutes.
-Fold in the waffle cone pieces, chocolate chips, and pistachios.
+Fold in the cannoli shell pieces, chocolate chips, and pistachios.
 Cover the mixture and chill for 1 hour.

 - Remove the cannoli ice cream mixture from the refrigerator and freeze it in your ice cream maker as per the manufacturer's instructions.
 Scoop ice cream into containers and freeze until solid, about 3 hours.

 - Cookie Dough Ice Cream